open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

 The most intuitional way to spread the workload within a topology key is to break the workload into several identical parts and assign each failure domain the same number of parts.
 In the model of OCM Placement, this means that we need to select the same numbers of clusters for use from the different failure domains within the same topology key.

-**Example.** We have a backend service to deploy in the clusters located in the region us-east-1.
+**Example.** We have a backend service to deploy in the clusters located in the region us-east.
 We want to spread the workload across the zones to achieve disaster tolerance, and we need four clusters in total.
 The final placement decision should contain two from us-east-1a and other two from us-east-1b.